-The location of the Natolin campus in one of the major states of East and Central Europe makes it an ideal starting point for exploration of the political and socio-economic impact of the EU in this region and in its neighbourhood.
+The location of the Natolin campus in Poland, a country close to the Eastern frontier of the European Union, makes it an ideal starting point for the exploration of the political and socio-economic impact of the EU in Central and Eastern Europe and in the EU’s neighbourhoods.

-To this end, a week-long study trip in the region is organised for all students in the first semester.
-Students meet with academic experts, journalists, politicians, representatives of the intellectual, cultural and business circles, as well as EU representatives.
-The purpose of the first semester study trip is to help students understand the historical, political, economic and social influences that shape the region.
+In the first semester, a week-long study trip in the region is organised for all students during which they meet with academic experts, journalists, politicians, representatives of the intellectual, cultural and business circles, as well as EU representatives.
+The purpose of the first semester study trip is to broaden the scope of knowledge acquired and to help students understand the historical, political, economic and social influences that shape the region.

-In order to prepare students academically for this experience, conferences, debates and workshops are organised with academics and experts before departure.
-Students then have the opportunity to reflect on their experiences in meetings following the study trip.
-Many use the study trip to develop their academic interests in the context of their coursework throughout the year and/or the Master’s thesis.
+In order to prepare students academically for this experience, they benefit from a set of preparatory lectures organised before departure, in which academics, diplomats, and EU officials introduce them to different aspects of the given study trip’s academic programme.
+Many students use the study trip to develop their academic interests in the context of their coursework throughout the year and/or the Master’s thesis.

 The second semester features several trips devised according to Natolin’s specialisations and current trends, from which each student can freely choose.
 For instance, students go to Belgium and Luxembourg to acquire first-hand experience of European institutions, or to a European Neighbourhood country in order to further enhance knowledge of external policies.
 During these trips students can apply the knowledge gained in the first and second semesters and carry out research for their Master’s theses.